robustini/AfterScan/README.md

 And that's about it.
 Other post-processing jobs (film cleanup, color correction) should be done with other tools to be found elsewhere.

-This tool relies in the following open source projects to achieve its objectives:
+This tool relies in the following open source projects to achieve its objectives.
+Need to be installed in the system used to run AfterScan:
 * [Python](https://www.python.org/)
 * [OpenCV](https://opencv.org/)
 * [NumPy](https://numpy.org/)